TheOneWhoIsCool/cookieclicker1/README.md

 <img src="img/perfectCookie.png" width="128">

-The original game can be found at http://orteil.dashnet.org/cookieclicker/
+The original game can be found at http://orteil.dashnet.org/cookieclicker/ The orignal github verison can be found at https://github.com/ozh/cookieclicker

 This only for personal playment.
 You can play it randomly if you want.
 Don't Do Anything: https://TheOneWhoIsCool.github.io/CookieClickerPersonal/